jakeajames/jelbrekLib/README.md

 - Luca Todesco for the remount patch technique
 - Umang Raghuvanshi for the original remount idea
 - pwn20wnd for the implementation of the rename-APFS-snapshot technique
+- AMFID dylib-less patch technique by Ian Beer reworked with the patch code from Electra's amfid_payload (stek29 & coolstar)
 - Symbol finding by me ;) https://github.com/jakeajames/kernelSymbolFinder
 - The rest of patches are fairly simple and shouldn't be considered property of anyone in my opinion.
 Everyone who has enough knowledge can write them fairly easily